shalakars4u/24HourFitnessClub/README.md

 # 24HourFitnessClub

-A React web app which displays information about the activities organized in the 24HourFitnessClub.
+A React web application which displays information about the activities organized in the 24HourFitnessClub.

 This Multi user Web Application is built using React and express framework which